 We are an agricultural company and a world leader in the production of natural products derived from microalgae grown in complex and intricate agricultural systems on the Kona coast of Hawaii.
-We have a core competency in cultivating and processing microalgae into high-value, high-quality natural products for the human nutrition market.
+We have a core competency in cultivating and processing microalgae into high-value, high-quality natural products for the human dietary supplement market.
 We are unique in that our microalgae are grown year-round in open ponds which, similar to natural land and plant-based horticulture, require favorable weather conditions.
 In our case these conditions include consistent light, warm temperatures and low rainfall to achieve optimum production.
 Equally important is a nutrient-rich environment, which requires the proper control and balance of necessary nutrients to support growth and yields.
 Greater variability in these environmental factors more commonly occur in our winter growing season.

-Our products are sold as consumer-packaged goods through natural products distributors, retailers and online channels, and direct to consumers, primarily in the U.S., as well as in bulk form to manufacturers, formulators and distributors worldwide in the health foods and nutritional supplements markets.
+Our products are sold as consumer-packaged goods through natural products distributors, retailers and online channels, and direct to consumers, primarily in the U.S., as well as in bulk form to manufacturers, formulators and distributors worldwide in the health foods, nutraceuticals and dietary supplement markets.

-We will continue to focus on growing the market for our high quality, higher margin consumer products by emphasizing the higher nutritional content of our Hawaiian Spirulina Pacifica® and the benefits of our BioAstin® Hawaiian Astaxanthin®.
-We generated 22%, 20% and 23% of our revenues outside of the United States during the years ended March 31, 2020, 2019 and 2018, respectively.
+We will continue to focus on growing the market for our high quality, higher margin consumer products by emphasizing the higher nutritional content of our Hawaiian Spirulina Pacifica® and the multiple health benefits of our BioAstin® Hawaiian Astaxanthin®.
+We generated 34%, 22% and 20% of our revenues outside of the United States during the years ended March 31, 2021, 2020 and 2019, respectively.
 Competing in a global marketplace, we are influenced by the general economic conditions of the countries in which our customers operate, including adherence to our customers' local governmental regulations and requirements.
-Since all sales are made in U.S. currency, we have no material foreign exchange exposure.
+Since substantially all sales are made in U.S. currency, we have no material foreign exchange exposure.